Teamwork makes the dream work is a phrase you’ve likely heard before, or used if you’re proudly cheesy like our team at Overlap.

 Great teams trust each other, and they aren’t afraid of conflict.
 Good, healthy conflict requires a foundation of trust.
 People won’t be honest if they don’t first feel seen, heard, and respected for who they are as an individual.
 We have to find ways to be together in an honest way and we have to co-create the conditions to speak our truth in constructive ways.

-I like Patrick Lencioni’s take on teamwork makes the dream work.
+We like Patrick Lencioni’s take on teamwork makes the dream work.
 “Not finance.
 Not strategy.
 Not technology.
 It is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare.”
 Our greatest advantage—teamwork—can often be the source of our greatest challenge.
 So, we need to find ways to co-create the conditions for trust and conflict.

 Prototype to co-create solutions